robocomp/robocomp/README.md

 RoboComp is an open-source Robotics framework providing the tools to create and modify software components that communicate through public interfaces.
 Components may *require*, *subscribe*, *implement* or *publish* interfaces in a seamless way.
 Building new components is done using two domain-specific languages, IDSL and CDSL.
 With IDSL you define an interface and with CDSL you specify how the component will communicate with the world.
 With this information, a code generator creates C++ and/or Python sources, based on CMake, that compile and execute flawlessly.
 When some of these features have to be changed, the component can be easily regenerated and all the user-specific code is preserved thanks to a simple inheritance mechanism.

-If you already have RoboComp installed, jump to [tutorials](doc/README.md) to start coding!
+**If you already have RoboComp installed, jump to [tutorials](doc/README.md) to start coding!**

 :warning: If you want to contribute with something new to Robocomp, please do it on the [development branch](https://github.com/robocomp/robocomp/tree/development).
-If you fix something on the stable branch, please check if it's also relevant for the development branch and try to [cherrypick](https://git-scm.com/docs/git-cherry-pick) your commit.

 :question: If you have a question please look for it in the [FAQ](doc/FAQ.md).
 -